ibnmalik/ibnmalik/CONTRIBUTING.md

 [Our Channel]()

-Please feel free to contact us through the [Ibnmalk maintainer](https://github.com/araby360/ibnmalk/blob/develop/AUTHORS.md#original-authors) mail list if you have any questions or suggestions.
+Please feel free to contact us through the [Ibnmalik maintainer](https://github.com/ibnmalik/ibnmalik/blob/develop/AUTHORS.md#original-authors) mail list if you have any questions or suggestions.
 Every contribution is very welcome!

 **Happy hacking! (;**